mdbootstrap/TW-Elements/README.md

 **Default: 0**

 ### stopPropagationOnClick
-When set to false, when clicking on a rail, the click event will be allowed to pr##opagate.
+When set to false, when clicking on a rail, the click event will be allowed to propagate.
 **Default: true**

 ### useSelectionScroll